10 min read

 4.5 Review and Reflect on Your Notes Regularly

 • Update and Expand: As you continue to study and grow, update your notes with new insights, connections, or applications.
-Expand on your earlier observations and add new layers of understanding.

 Section 5: Examples of Effective Bible Notes